 Extraction and Separation of Oxyresveratrol Technology

 The product has strong antiglycation and antioxidant activities.
 It can be used as vermifuge for treatment of tape-worm infestation.
-It has anti-aging, cardioprotective and anticancerous properties.
-The product has strong antioxidant activity.
-The product has marked anthelmintic effect than standard drugs and has neuroprotective effects against neurodegeneration in Alzheimer's disease.

 The solvent used for extraction of oxyresveratrol from natural plant is a green solvent.
 Extractant comes out from the membrane cell can be reused, no generation of toxic chemicals in the process, process is cost effective.
 Usability of the membrane is up to 15 batch.
 The process gives 10 g pure product (cost US$ 110.8 = Rs.
 6868/-) from 100 g raw material (cost Rs 500/-).
 The cost is » 14 times greater than raw material cost.
 The compound has great impact in world market of drug and pharmaceuticals, phytochemicals and Fine chemicals industries.
 The cost of 99% pure compound is US$ 9980 per kg (Rs.
 6.19Lakhs).
 The cost of crude extract is US$ 10-100 per kg.